Section 5.1: State and Federal Courts

 |Doe v.
 Renfrow (1981)||Upheld a lower court decision that a search of schoolchildren for narcotics by a drug dog is not rights violation.|

 |New Jersey v.
 TLO (1985)||Set the evidentiary standard for searches of students by school officials at reasonable suspicion.|

 |Qutb v.
 Strauss (1993)||Held that curfew laws were constitutional because they are designed to protect the community.|

 Affirmed, Assembly Line Justice, Certiorari Power, Courts of General Jurisdiction, Doe v.
 Renfrow (1981), Judicial Independence, Judicial Misconduct, Kent v.
-United States (1966), Lower Courts, Municipal Courts, New Jersey v.
+United States (1966), Lower Courts, Municipal Court, New Jersey v.
 TLO (1985), Police Courts, Qutb v.
-Strauss (1993), Reversed, Speedy Trial Act of 1974, Traffic Courts, U.S. Courts of Appeal, U.S. District Courts
+Strauss (1993), Reversed, Speedy Trial Act of 1974, Traffic Court, U.S. Courts of Appeal, U.S. District Courts